FindMySchool LogoFindMySchool

 Best suited to students who want a sixth form college environment, value breadth of choice across A-levels and applied routes, and will make purposeful use of the support systems and enrichment on offer.
 For students seeking consistently intense top-end stretch across every subject, it is sensible to probe departmental practice carefully at open events and interviews.

 The college was graded Good at its most recent full inspection in March 2024, with safeguarding confirmed as effective.
-It offers a large programme mix, and its A-level outcomes sit broadly in line with England averages on A* to B grades.
+It offers a large programme mix, and current A-level outcomes show around 50% of grades at A* to B.

 The college states applications open on 18 October 2025 and close on 31 March 2026.
 Applicants are interviewed before offers are made, with multiple interview dates published from January through May 2026.